 Although your car should always be fully maintained, it’s always good to have it checked over just to make sure that you aren’t going to break down in the middle of nowhere and be stranded roadside in the boiling sun.

 Whatever your plan was, it’s going to be ruined.
-It’s also a good idea to double check the air con and windows are working fine as it would be horrible cruising along in the sunshine but you’re roasting inside your car..
-Definitely a vibe killer.
+It’s also a good idea to double check the air con and windows are working fine as it would be horrible cruising along in the sunshine but you’re roasting inside your car… Definitely a vibe killer.

-It’s a good idea to make a checklist of what your car will need to be topped up on when driving in the heat, the FLOWER” check is always a good way to make sure your car can be running as smoothly as possible.
+It’s a good idea to make a checklist of what your car will need to be topped up on when driving in the heat, the “FLOWER” check is always a good way to make sure your car can be running as smoothly as possible.
 We have a checklist that will help you when you are doing your car maintenance checks.

 Air conditioning vs windows down

-much better” or “open the windows, the air con uses too much fuel”.
-This is definitely one of preference, on the one hand you have air conditioning, a great way to completely cool the inside of the car, and in most cases it’s far quieter than having the windows open.
+This is always the debate when it’s scorching hot outside “close the windows, the air con is much better” or “open the windows, the air con uses too much fuel”.
+On the one hand you have air conditioning, a great way to completely cool the inside of the car, and in most cases it’s far quieter than having the windows open.

-Then windows down.. this is what is referred to as immaculate vibes, windows down, tunes blasting, cruising and all your friends enjoying..
+Then windows down… this is what is referred to as immaculate vibes, windows down, tunes blasting, cruising and all your friends enjoying.
 There really isn’t much better than that!
 But you also have to consider noise from the wind flowing through the car, hair in your face, and potential things flying into the car (mostly insects).
 So just consider which you prefer as it’s ultimately up to you how you handle the heat.

 Bank holidays

-roads, as not only could the heat be a potential problem, but the roads will be far busier
+With bank holidays in mind it’s essential that you remain safe when on the roads, as not only could the heat be a potential problem, but the roads will be far busier than usual.

 With it being warmer weather and busier, this means you’re likely to get caught in traffic in the heat.
-If you’ve prepared well, here is where you’ll be thanking yourself, whether it being extra drinks, a bag to keep drinks cool, or keeping the air con on, be safe!
+If you’ve prepared well, here is where you’ll be thanking yourself, whether it be extra drinks, a bag to keep drinks cool, or keeping the air con on, be safe!

 Tips when driving in the heat

-• Using a visor for your car when it’s parked in the sun, this will help to reduce the inside
+• Using a visor for your car when it’s parked in the sun, this will help to reduce the inside temperature of the car, so hopefully you’ll be able to touch the steering wheel without burning yourself

 Driving in the heat FAQ’s

-Do I need to refuel my car more often in the hot weather ?
+Do I need to refuel my car more often in the hot weather?

-Not necessarily, warmer air makes fuel last longer..
-A simple google search will give you the science behind it or check out Green Car Reports take on it.
+Not necessarily, warmer air makes fuel last longer.
+A simple Google search will give you the science behind it or check out Green Car Reports take on it.
 However, with the weather being nice, you may want to do some exploring.
 Just because the article claims you get more miles for your money this doesn’t mean that you don’t need to refuel.
 You should always make sure you have plenty of fuel for your intended journey and some.

 Can I get sunburn through car windows?